funfunfunfunfunmike/SonicRunway/README.md

 TODO:

-- Look into Aubio warning about bucket sizes.
+- Fix up artnet output to scrape the new Fbo

 - Investigate jitter

-- Consider integrating boost for smart ptrs..
+- Consider integrating boost for smart ptrs / circular buffer

 - Fix up anti-aliasing issues with rendering

-- Fix up artnet output to scrape the new Fbo

 - Add some UI with knobs for various settings